-My weapons from the bank include spinning tackle for the most part.
+My weapons from the bank include spinning tackle, for the most part.
 My favorite method is to splitshot a 4-inch Don lovino Worm.
 The splitshot should be as light -- #4 to #7 -- as you can get away with.
 I like to place the weight from 8 to 12 inches up from the hook.
 I use Berkley Big Game 8- to 12-pound test line depending on the brush and structure I have to contend with.

-Included in my arsenal, are a few crankbaits, a spinnerbait or two, and maybe even a Texas-rigged gitzit.
+My arsenal includes a few crankbaits, a spinnerbait or two, and maybe even a Texas-rigged gitzit.
 I don't try to use a jig from the bank because it gets hung up too easily.
 I put all my tackle in a small box and place it inside the fish pouch of one of my old fly-fishing vests.
 It keeps everything together, and I don't have to drag along a big tackle box.

-Once I've settled on my bait -- in this case the 4-inch splitshot worm - I make a long cast straight out from my position.
+Once I've settled on my bait -- in this case, the 4-inch splitshot worm - I make a long cast straight out from my position.
 A rule of thumb is to be sure you can cast into at least 10 feet of water.
 Then, when the bait settles to the bottom, I drag it slowly up the slope.
 I can doodle and shake the bait as it comes back if needs be.
 Then I repeat the cast, adjusting my angle so I can fish the entire area in front of me.
 Some people call this "fan casting."
 A little 4-inch worm on a light spinning outfit has been my most successful rig from the bank in the spring.

-Don't think however, that there aren't other ways to catch bank fish.
+Don't think, however, that there aren't other ways to catch bank fish.
 Depending on the time of year, crankbaits and topwaters work as well.

-Be aware too, of your shadow.
+Be aware, too, of your shadow.
 Don't allow the movements of your arms and body to give you away.
 Bass react to movements, and moving shadows can spook fish before you know it.